interactivetools-com/ZenDB/README.md

 ### Simple and Intuitive

 <div style="margin-left: 30px;">

 We mimic MySQL terminology while removing unnecessary complexity, making it easy to learn and use.
-If you're familiar with MySQL, you'll find this intuitive; otherwise, you'll effortlessly learn MySQL just by using it.
+If you're familiar with MySQL, you'll find this fast and intuitive; otherwise, you'll effortlessly learn MySQL just by using it.

 ```php